Nextiles/documentation/software/sdk/0.1.0/README.md

 - Stopping a session will stop listening to for connected device's raw data.
 - At this point stopping a session will upload all of your raw data to the cloud that has not done so already.
 - You can call "sdk.stopSession as Void" if you don't want the timestamp.
+- It is highly recommended to complete `uploadSurvey()` function at this point to get the best analytics.

 ## Getting Raw Data